wonderwagon/Akhenaten/doc/building_windows.md

         ![MinGW-w64 extracting SDL](images/building_windows_mingw_4.gif)

-### Obtaining the source files for Julius
+### Obtaining the source files for Ozymandias

-You have two options regarding on how to obtain the source code for Julius.
+You have two options regarding on how to obtain the source code for Ozymandias.
-The simplest, but not recommended one, is [downloading the `julius` repository as a zip file](https://github.com/bvschaik/julius/archive/master.zip).

 While doing this will work, you will have to download the entire source again if there are any updates to the game which you wish to build yourself.
 So only directly download the source if you're sure you want to do it just once.

 Still, if you download the contents as a zip file, extract them to a folder, which will be your `work folder`.
-You can now proceed to [build Julius](#building-julius).
+You can now proceed to [build Ozymandias](#building-ozymandias).

 The best approach, however, is to use Git for Windows, since it allows you to keep up with changes to the source code.